Skip to content

 {The LRV – Light Reflecting Value – of a color is measured on a scale of 0 to 100, with 0 being true black and 100 being true white (or completely reflective) but paint colors stick between 2 and 93}

-I was shocked to see that Diamonds Therapy is a near perfect match to the trim and doors in our house, which look white!
+I was shocked to see that Diamonds Therapy is a near perfect match to the trim and doors in our house, which are a standard builder white!

 Diamonds Therapy compared to white trim.